rehnd/cme342/project/lsmoothing/README.md

-# Laplacian Smoothing with Fortran OpenCoarrays
+# Laplacian Smoothing with Coarray Fortran

 For access to this homework on github,